-Whole Life Times relies almost entirely on freelancers to fill its pages every month.
+Whole Life Times, a bimonthly magazine serving the worldwide holistic community, relies almost entirely on freelancers to fill its pages every month.
 We have only a few regulars, so the field is wide open.
 We depend on freelancers like you.

 What Kinds of Stories Do You Publish?

-We are open to stories on holistic health, alternative healing, green living, sustainable and local food, yoga, spirituality and personal growth, social responsibility, conscious business, the environment—in short, anything that deals with a progressive, healthy lifestyle.
-Often a story will fall into two categories.
+We are open to stories on holistic and integrative health, alternative healing, green living, sustainability and organic food, yoga, spirituality and personal growth, social responsibility, conscious business, the environment—in short, anything that deals with a progressive, healthy lifestyle.
+Since we favor a holistic approach, often a story will fall into two categories.
 For example, a story about toxins in the environment would be interesting from both environmental and health perspectives.
+Or a story about non-pharmaceutical ways to address stress might reflect the physical manifestations of that state of mind.
 We strive to provide leading-edge editorial that is not only entertaining, but also directly usable by our readers—information that mainstream media glosses over or doesn’t recognize.

 Please browse our archives at WholeLifeTimes.com to get a sense of our style and focus.

-General tip: Keep in mind that WLT readers are more sophisticated than the average reader when it comes to green living, health, personal growth, social responsibility and metaphysics.
+General tip: Keep in mind that WLT readers are more sophisticated than the average reader when it comes to holistic living: sustainable lifestyle, health, personal growth, social responsibility, new spirituality and metaphysics.
 We prefer thoughtful, well-researched articles with an informed, contemporary tone.
 We favor a narrative approach in which storytelling is emphasized.
 We welcome in-depth reports and personal interviews, but outside of BackWords we rarely publish personal essays.
 We ask for reference links and source contacts for fact verification on all stories.
 Queries may be sent via e-mail to email@example.com.